hyperledger/fabric-ca/docs/source/deployguide/cadeploy.md

 ```
 [INFO] Listening on https://0.0.0.0:7054
 ```
-Because you have enabled TLS communications, notice that the TLS signed certificate `tls-cert.pem` file is generated under the `FABRIC_CA_HOME` location.
+Because you have enabled TLS communications but have not specified a TLS certfile, notice that the TLS signed certificate `tls-cert.pem` file is generated under the `FABRIC_CA_HOME` location.

 **Tip:** The CA `ADMIN_USER` and `ADMIN_PWD` that were set on the `init` command cannot be overridden with the `-b` flag on this `start` command.
 When you need to modify the CA admin password, use the Fabric CA client [identity](../clientcli.html#identity-command) command.